felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/configuration.md

 Make sure you save the configuration to use the latest [Menu Availability](#menu-availability) options.

 To push your HubRise catalog to Just Eat, from the **Actions** section at the bottom of the page, select **Publish menu on the platform**.
+For more information on how HubRise catalogs are mapped to Just Eat, see [Updating the Menu](/apps/just-eat-flyt/updating-menu).

 ---